Leadership Elevated

 My Role

-As the Lead Learning Experience Designer for the "Leading Others" track, I drove the end-to-end curriculum strategy, competency modeling, and content development for a cohort of over 250 individuals.
+As the Lead Learning Experience Designer for the "Leading Others" track, I owned the curriculum strategy, competency modeling, and content development for a cohort of 250 managers.

-Following a highly successful launch, my responsibilities expanded to designing specialized sessions for senior leadership tiers, ultimately culminating in spearheading a college-wide initiative to create workshops centered on institutional values for all employees.
+The launch was a success.
+Because of that, my scope expanded to designing specialized sessions for senior leaders, and eventually running a college-wide initiative to roll out values-based workshops for all employees.

 The Approach & Process